AukeHaanstra/unicorn/README.md

 as is shown in the unicorn-hexagonal repository.
 Java modules can then be easily introduced as shown in the unicorn-modules repository.

+For example requests to the Web API, see UnicornAppRequests.postman_collection.json

 ## Sources

 - Get Your Hands Dirty on Clean Architecture, Tom Hombergs